StackStorm/st2/docs/source/actions.rst

 2. ``run-remote`` - This is a remote runner.
 Actions are implemented as scripts.
    They run on one or more remote hosts provided by the user.
 3. ``run-python`` - This is a Python runner.
-Actions are implemented as Python classes with a run method.
-They run locally on the same machine where
+Actions are implemented as Python classes with a ``run`` method.
+They run locally on the same machine where st2 components are running.

 Runners come with their own set of input parameters and when an action picks a runner\_type it also inherits the runner parameters.